JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2022_12.md

 This paragraph from Paper 114 speaks, in effect, of a rather extraordinary planetary governance configuration in response to our peculiar recent history (other than rebellion, the only partial success of the four previous epochal revelations):

 > The actual administration of Urantia is indeed difficult to describe.
 There exists no formal government along the lines of universe organization, such as separate legislative, executive, and judicial departments.
 The twenty-four counselors come the nearest to being the legislative branch of the planetary government.
 The governor general is a provisional and advisory chief executive with the veto power resident in the Most High observer.
-And there are no absolutely authoritative judicial powers operative on the planet—only the conciliating commissions. ([UB 114:5.1](/en/The_Urantia_Book/114#p5_1))
+And there are no absolutely authoritative judicial powers operative on the planet—only the conciliating commissions. (<a id="a250_561"></a>[UB 114:5.1](/en/The_Urantia_Book/114#p5_1))

 The same document reminds us of the following:

 > This rather loosely organized and somewhat personally administered planetary government is more than expectedly effective because of the timesaving assistance of the archangels and their ever-ready circuit, which is so frequently utilized in planetary emergencies and administrative difficulties.
 Technically, the planet is still spiritually isolated in the Norlatiadek circuits, but in an emergency this handicap can now be circumvented through utilization of the archangels’ circuit.
-Planetary isolation is, of course, of little concern to individual mortals since the pouring out of the Spirit of Truth upon all flesh nineteen hundred years ago. ([UB 114:5.4](/en/The_Urantia_Book/114#p5_4))
+Planetary isolation is, of course, of little concern to individual mortals since the pouring out of the Spirit of Truth upon all flesh nineteen hundred years ago. (<a id="a255_652"></a>[UB 114:5.4](/en/The_Urantia_Book/114#p5_4))

 In addition to the wonderful service of the archangels, we have, of course, the quite effective permanent support citizen corps in the corps of loyal planetary midwayers, and finally we can take heart in the fact that our Master Son's Spirit of Truth is actively at work. along with the Holy Spirit of our Creative Daughter and our Thought Adjusters, to help our level of God consciousness continue to increase and move us forward spiritually.